lightlace/cpp-docs.de-de/docs/mfc/reference/ccmdui-class.md

 ### <a name="parameters"></a>Parameter

 *lpszText*<br/>
-Ein Zeiger auf eine Textzeichenfolge.
+Ein Zeiger auf eine Text Zeichenfolge.

 ### <a name="example"></a>Beispiel